 GaN on Si (GaN on silicon substrate) keeps volume production costs low, but the high dislocation density caused by lattice mismatch with the substrate affects reliability.
 GaN on GaN (GaN on GaN substrate) substantially reduces dislocation density, making it easier to overcome reliability issues such as charge trapping and gate instability.
 The short-circuit withstand time (SCWT) of GaN on Si — well below 1 μs and far shorter than silicon IGBTs — is also expected to be less constrained on native substrates.

 GaN single-crystal substrate manufacturing costs remain high, and progress toward larger diameters has been slow, with 2–4 inches remaining the norm today.
 Achieving high-quality, large-diameter, low-cost GaN substrates is the primary technical barrier to volume adoption; Sumitomo Electric and Mitsubishi Chemical are among the companies developing volume production technologies.
-Automotive manufacturers developing AEC-Q101-qualified GaN on Si devices are targeting integration into 2027–2028 volume production models, with migration to native substrates as a subsequent option.
+Multiple device makers developing AEC-Q101-qualified GaN on Si devices are targeting volume production around 2027–2028, a timeline that has become a broad industry consensus, with migration to native substrates as a subsequent option.

 Ga₂O₃ (Gallium Oxide) — A Leading Candidate for Ultra-High Voltage